13 Awesome Day Trips from Savannah (2.5-hour Drive or Less)

 Drive time: Approximately 25 minutes

 Also quite close to the historic center of Savannah, Fort Pulaski National Monument is located on Cockspur Island.
-Fort Pulaski is operated by the National Park Service and is open seven days a week year-round, except for Thanksgiving, Christmas, and New Year’s Days.
+The National Park Service operates Fort Pulaski and is open seven days a week year-round, except for Thanksgiving, Christmas, and New Year’s Day.

 The fort was built to protect the Port of Savannah not long before the American Civil War broke out in 1861.